braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 ## Using the connected source

 Once the source is created, it can be used to create one or more CDI Segments.
-For more information on creating a CDI Segment, see
+For more information on creating a segment with this source, see the [CDI Segments documentation]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/cdi_segments/)).

 {% alert note %}
 If queries are consistently timing out and you have set a maximum runtime of 60 minutes, consider trying to optimize your query execution time or dedicating a larger warehouse to the Braze user.